 When we have a biomechanical dysfunction, it means that a particular structure or set of structures in our body is not working correctly due to injury or some other intrinsic/extrinsic event.

 In the event you have a biomechanical dysfunction in your foot for example, let’s say that your feet are pronated sitting in a resting calcaneal stance (your normal stance).
 The pronation of your feet would be classed as a biomechanical dysfunction, the pronation of your feet would move up the chain and affect each joint moving up so your knees and then your hips so on and so forth.

 This biomechanical dysfunction will cause excess stresses on your joints and may cause you pain when exercising.

-What Makes Pivotal Motion Different in Correcting Posture?
+What Makes Pivotal Motion Different in Posture Correction Physiotherapy?

-At Pivotal Motion Physiotherapy we have experienced physio that will be able to assist you with your individual needs.
+At Pivotal Motion Physiotherapy we have experienced physiotherapists who will be able to assist you with your individual needs.
 With our internal referral ability we make sure that there is no breakdown in communication between our referring practitioners and physios and that your care plan is tailored to give you the best possible outcome.